CodeDead/codedead.com/posts/2017/01/31/aniview-1.1.md

 ---
-path: "/blog/2017/01/31/aniview-1.1"
+path: '/blog/2017/01/31/aniview-1.1'
-title: "AniView 1.1 - Release"
+title: 'AniView 1.1 - Release'
-author: "CodeDead"
+author: 'CodeDead'
-date: "2017-01-31"
+date: '2017-01-31'
-abstract: "Information AniView 1.1 has just been released.
+abstract: 'Information AniView 1.1 has just been released.
 We’ve been working hard to add all the features that were missing from its predecessor, Giv.
-As a major feature highlight, we’ve added drag and drop functionality so that you don’t always have to open..."
+As a major feature highlight, we’ve added drag and drop functionality so that you don’t always have to open...'
-categories: "C#, News"
+categories: 'C#, News'
 ---

 ## Information

 AniView 1.1 has just been released.
 We’ve been working hard to add all the features that were missing from its predecessor, Giv.
 As a major feature highlight, we’ve added drag and drop functionality so that you don’t always have to open an image manually.